basiralab/EvoGraphNet/README.md

 # EvoGraphNet
-EvoGraphNet for joint prediction of brain connection evolution, coded up in Python by Uğur Ali Kaplan and Ahmed Nebli.
+EvoGraphNet for joint prediction of brain connection evolution, coded up in Python by Uğur Ali Kaplan (uguralikaplan@gmail.com) and Ahmed Nebli (mr.ahmednebli@gmail.com).

 This repository provides the official PyTorch implementation of the following paper: